patricksavalle/devops-project-template/content/optimization-method.md

 ### Types of waste

-Waste elimination is defined as the removal of anything that fails to add value to your development process and/or the final product.
 Here are the seven types of waste identified by LSD:

 - **Defects or bugs.** Prevent bugs from being introduced in the first place.